Vanishing Cohomology of Dominant Line Bundles for Real Groups: Introduction

 \begin{theorem}[Theorem \ref{Vanishing_of_Higher_Cohomology}] For $\lambda'=\lambda-2\rho(\lie{u}\cap \lie{p})+2\rho(\lie{u}\cap \lie{k}) \in \mathbb{W}(Q\cap K)$ we have \end{theorem} As a consequence of this, we have the following characterization of singularities in the normalization of $\mathcal{N}_\theta.$

 \begin{theorem}[Corollary \ref{Rational_normal} ] The normalization $\mathcal{N}_\theta^\nu$ of the nilpotent cone has rational singularities. \end{theorem}

 Note that we are simply picking a single principal $K$-orbit in $\mathcal{N}_\theta$ for adjoint groups.
-We similarly could have proven this result for any $K$-orbit arising from an even $G$-orbit.
-All of the results hold in this more generic context as well.
-If the orbit is odd, something less concise can be stated in terms of $T$-weights on $\lie{p}_1.$ We will not present this here explicitly, but invite the reader to peruse \cite{AdamsVogan2021} to see how the results here can be modified. \\
+We similarly could have proven this result for any $K$-orbit utilizing the resolution of singularities constructed in Section 3.
+All of the results hold in this more generic context as well. \\

 \textbf{Acknowledgements}: This paper emerged from the author's Ph.D Thesis.
 I thank Peter Trapa for introducing me to the orbit method and Lucas Mason-Brown for inspiring this particular result and identifying errors in earlier versions.
 I am also grateful to David Vogan for explaining the branching rules needed in the later parts of this work.